 The process of separation

-When separating from your partner, your partner does not need to agree to the separation, but they do need to know that you think the relationship is over.
+When separating from your partner, your partner doesn’t need to agree to the separation, but they do need to know that you think the relationship is over.

-When going through a separation you will need to divide any shared assets, property, and parenting responsibilities.
+When going through a separation you’ll need to divide any shared assets, property, and parenting responsibilities.
 It is helpful to speak to an experienced separation lawyer from the start to understand what you’re entitled to in separation and protect your rights and interests from the outset.

 A separation lawyer can help you to understand how the law applies to your situation and will help you to commence any relevant proceedings such as arranging a family dispute resolution conference.